Saturday, August 16, 2014

 Another highlight of the trip was our visit to the Maker's Mark Bourbon Distillery, where we saw the whole process, from the "white dog" liquor produced from the fermented (yuck) grains to the finished product, which was provided at tour's end in a tasting.
 I don't like bourbon so I passed but my husband was able to fully enjoy that part of the tour.

-We also went to the Lincoln Birthplace National Park and it was truly impressive to see the famous log house, in person, and so well preserved in what is basically a mausoleum.
+We also went to the Lincoln Birthplace National Park and it was truly impressive to see a replica of the famous log house preserved in what is basically a mausoleum.
 On our last day, and on the recommendation of another couple we met at the inn, we went to a famous independent bookstore in Lexington, KY: Joseph Beth Booksellers.

 I love these three-day trips since they're not long enough to trigger my "I miss my house!" reaction.
 It was truly a special anniversary.
 Now we're thinking, thanks to my sister-in-law's idea, that maybe for our 25th we ought to return to Puerto Rico, to the place we were married in Guánica.
 Stay posted.